 - 1/4 cup of water (preferably boiled and cooled down)

 Dissolve the baking soda in the water and dip the gauze pad wrapped around your finger in this mixture.
-Clean the tongue, cheeks and gums by rubbing the finger wrapped in gauze.
+Clean the tongue, cheeks, and gums by rubbing the finger wrapped in gauze.
 You baby might suck on your finder as a reflex.
-We haven’t seen a negative side affect of the mixture.
+We haven’t seen a negative side effect of the mixture.

 Disclaimer: I am not a medical doctor.
 This article explains my experience for a specific situation with my child and is intended for informational purposes only.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used instead of the advice of your physician or another qualified healthcare provider.
 For any medical issues, please consult your doctor or pediatrician first.